Bentroen/GMPython/README.md

 If your project uses a different structure and you need to change where modules are loaded from, open `python39._pth` and change the `python/` line to the appropriate path (or add a new line).

 The Python standard library is included with the extension as two files: `python39_minimal.zip` and `python39.zip`.
-The first file contains the absolutely necessary packages for pygml to run correctly, while the second contains everything in the standard library.
+The first file contains the absolutely necessary packages for GMPython to run correctly, while the second contains everything in the standard library.
 These are **not complementary**, i.e. you can either pick one of them, or create your own custom combination.
 This leaves you with three options:

 1. Delete `python39_minimal.zip` to use the full standard library;
 2. Rename `python39_minimal.zip` to `python39.zip` to use the minimal library.
 Python will be lacking basic functionality, but you'll get a much smaller executable;